Switching Bank Accounts: A Five-Step Guide

 However, if you decide to open an account in person at a brick-and-mortar spot, you’ll have to prepare some paperwork.
 Typically, a bank will ask you for your name, date of birth, social security and phone numbers, as well as your mailing and email address.
 Some of them might ask for your driver’s license or another I.D. form to confirm your identity.

-Another thing to keep in mind when working out how to transfer banks is that many will have minimum opening deposits.
+Another thing to keep in mind is that many will have minimum opening deposits.
 It is certainly something you should plan for in advance.
 With an online bank, you’ll likely have to provide details to an existing account.
 You should provide your new bank with account and routing numbers from your current bank.

 The bank may make test deposits into your account to link the two accounts.
 It may also ask you to confirm these transactions to continue the account switch process.